-For savvy buyers, a repossession sale can result in the chance to snap up a bargain as lenders are often after a quick transaction.
+For savvy buyers, a mortgage repossession sale can result in the chance to snap up a bargain – as lenders are often after a quick sale to recover any money outstanding on the mortgage.
 However, repossession sales are not always about money.
-From defective titles to planning issues, a repossessed property purchase could see you land in a minefield of problems.
+From defective titles to planning issues, a repossessed property purchase could land you in a minefield of problems if you’re not careful.

-Experienced, smart, and practical legal advice will ensure you can celebrate your new property purchase.
-Our conveyancing team provides advice to clients locally across Wiltshire, Hampshire, and Dorset and throughout England and Wales – from our offices in Salisbury, Fordingbridge, Andover and Amesbury.
+Experienced, smart, and practical legal advice will ensure you can celebrate your new property purchase – whether you intend it to be your home or as a buy to let.
+Our conveyancing solicitors, with a specialist property investor team, and years of experience with mortgage repossessions, provide advice to clients locally across Wiltshire, Hampshire, and Dorset and throughout England and Wales – from our offices in Salisbury, Fordingbridge, Andover and Amesbury.

 What is repossession?